nlasusa/burger/README.md

 ## DB Setup
 schema.sql and seeds.sql

-## Screenshots to see how the Burger App works
+## Demo Through Screenshots to see how the Burger App works
 Initial mySQL db screen where I originally created the table for my burgers including id, names and devoured status

 ![screenshot1](initial.png)